The Efimov Lab

 COLLABORATIONS

-John Rogers in the Department of Materials Science and Engineering at the University of Illinois at Urbana/Champaign.
+John Rogers, in the Department of Materials Science and Engineering at Northwestern University

-Dmitry Kireev, in the Electrical and Computer Engineering department at University of Texas at Austin
+Dmitry Kireev, in the Department of Biomedical Engineering at University of Massachusetts Amherst.

 Luyao Lu, in the School of Engineering & Applied Science at George Washington University